 “Stress damages dental structures quickly, and severely,” Dr. Farnoosh explains.
 “The damage starts when chemical triggers block your immune function and deplete your teeth and supporting bones of calcium and other necessities in order to maintain blood mineral levels.”

-The result can be tooth infections that damage the body as a whole, with particularly detrimental impact to important areas like the coronary arteries of the heart.
-Even low stress levels can damage the body by encouraging unhealthy eating and poor oral care, which both contribute to mouth sores and gum disease, and encourage teeth and their support bones to decay.
+The result can be tooth infections that damage the body as a whole, with a particularly detrimental impact on important areas like the coronary arteries of the heart.
+Even low-stress levels can damage the body by encouraging unhealthy eating and poor oral care, which both contribute to mouth sores and gum disease, and encourage teeth and their support bones to decay.
 Nail-biting and tooth-grinding wear out protective enamel and supporting jaw tissues, also multiplying the risk of infection.